AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-getstarted/system-information/language-settings.md

 The ability to adjust language in the proofing viewer depends on whether the person accessing a proof is a user or a guest.

-For [!DNL Workfront Proof] users, the Proof Viewer displays content in the default language set in their Personal settings.
+For [!DNL Workfront Proof] users, the Proof Viewer displays content in the default language set in their [!UICONTROL Personal settings].

-For guests, the proofing viewer displays content in the language the proof owner's has set in the Personal settings.
+For guests, the proofing viewer displays content in the language the proof owner's has set in the [!UICONTROL Personal settings].

 >[!NOTE]
 >